ckeditor/ckeditor5/docs/framework/guides/quick-start.md

 After you initilized the editor from source, you are ready to create your first CKEditor 5 plugin.

 CKEditor plugins need to implement the {@link module:core/plugin~PluginInterface}.
-The easiest way to do that is to inherit from {@link module:core/plugin~Plugin base `Plugin` class}, however, you can also write simple constructor functions.
-We will use the former method.
+The easiest way to do that is to inherit from the {@link module:core/plugin~Plugin base `Plugin` class}, however, you can also write simple constructor functions.
+This guide uses the former method.

-The plugin which we will write will use part of the {@link features/image image feature} and will add a simple UI to it – an "Insert image" button, which clicked will open a prompt window asking for image URL.
+The plugin that you will write will use a part of the {@link features/image image feature} and will add a simple UI to it &mdash; an "Insert image" button, which will open a prompt window asking for the image URL when clicked.
 Submitting the URL will result in inserting the image into the content and selecting it.

 ### Step 1.
 Installing dependencies

-Let's start from installing necessary dependencies:
+Start from installing necessary dependencies:

-* the [`@ckeditor/ckeditor5-image`](https://www.npmjs.com/package/@ckeditor/ckeditor5-image) package which contains the image feature (on which our plugin will rely),
+* The [`@ckeditor/ckeditor5-image`](https://www.npmjs.com/package/@ckeditor/ckeditor5-image) package that contains the image feature (on which the plugin will rely).
-* the [`@ckeditor/ckeditor5-core`](https://www.npmjs.com/package/@ckeditor/ckeditor5-core) package which contains the {@link module:core/plugin~Plugin} and {@link module:core/command~Command} classes.
+* The [`@ckeditor/ckeditor5-core`](https://www.npmjs.com/package/@ckeditor/ckeditor5-core) package which contains the {@link module:core/plugin~Plugin} and {@link module:core/command~Command} classes.
-* the [`@ckeditor/ckeditor5-engine`](https://www.npmjs.com/package/@ckeditor/ckeditor5-engine) package which contains the editing engine.
+* The [`@ckeditor/ckeditor5-engine`](https://www.npmjs.com/package/@ckeditor/ckeditor5-engine) package which contains the editing engine.
-* the [`@ckeditor/ckeditor5-ui`](https://www.npmjs.com/package/@ckeditor/ckeditor5-ui) package which contains the UI library and framework.
+* The [`@ckeditor/ckeditor5-ui`](https://www.npmjs.com/package/@ckeditor/ckeditor5-ui) package which contains the UI library and framework.

 ```bash
 npm install --save @ckeditor/ckeditor5-image @ckeditor/ckeditor5-core @ckeditor/ckeditor5-engine
 ```

-Now, open the `app.js` file and let's start adding code there.
-Usually, when implementing more complex features you will want to split the code to multiple files (modules) – but to make this guide simpler we will keep the entire code in `app.js`.
+Now, open the `app.js` file and start adding code there.
+Usually, when implementing more complex features you will want to split the code into multiple files (modules).
+However, to make this guide simpler the entire code will be kept in `app.js`.

 First thing to do will be to load the core of the image feature: